asbkimj/Dwayne_Dose/README.md

 <h1> Dwayne the Rock Twitter Bot</h1>
 <strong> Description </strong>
 <p>
 Dwayne the Rock Johnson, an interational hero, seems to be lacking an rock-based pun twitter account.
 This project attempts to rectify that.
 This project attempts to make a twitter bot that posts daily pictures of Dwayne the Rock Johnson with rock-related puns and quotes.
+That's basically it.
+I don't think I can elaborate any more.
 </p>

 <strong> Inspiration </strong>